One of the most frequent pain points for qualitative researchers?

 1. Looppanel

 Looppanel is built like an AI-powered research assistant—it'll automate all the tedious, manual parts of the job you don't have time for.
-Key AI features include:
+As a leading AI tool for qualitative data analysis, key AI features include:

 - Really good transcripts (across accents)